unRob/nidito/README.md

 - **cajon**: a drawer to put all my bytes in, i.e. `minio`
 - **media-pipeline**: downloads media files from putio, renames them and ships them to plex
 - **plex**: self-hosted media streaming service, including my personal recordings
+- **access control**: hacked my door so I don't have to open for friends and family